 The other sweet bite, the Academics Cinnamon Churros ($16) also suffered the fate of a doughy interior, and chocolate fudge sauce that was too clumpy.
 Otherwise, okay.

-The coffee is still the highlight of this space.
+The coffee was still the highlight of this space.

-Now, you know The Coffee Academics mean serious coffee business.
+The Coffee Academics may mean serious coffee business.
 Hopefully, they can keep their food consistent.

 The Coffee Academics Singapore

 Level 2, Scotts Square, 6 Scotts Road, Singapore 228209 (Orchard MRT)